Arnav-On-Top/Study-Session-Tracker/README.md

 As you add more subject time, it keeps saving it under the Study History and updates the total time spent studying under Total Study Time.

 It is linked to localhost meaning it wont reset if you refresh or close it.
+Dark Mode can be enabled